Colin Serjent reviews the film, The Measure of a Man, screening at Picturehouse.

-Colin Serjent reviews the play Going Viral, which was performed at the Unity Theatre.
+Colin Serjent reviews the play set in a not so far off world where a drought is causing devastation, Urinetown, which was performed at the Unity Theatre.

-Colin Serjent reviews the film Dheepan, which screened at Picturehouse.
+Colin Serjent reviews the documentary film, The Divide, which screened at Picturehouse.

-Colin Serjent reviews the film Couple in a Hole, screening at Picturehouse from April 8th 2016.
+Colin Serjent reviews the film written and directed by Laurie Anderson, Heart of a Dog, shown at Picturehouse from 20th May 2016.

 Ritchie Hunter reviews the film The Happy Lands, shown at the Plaza to mark the 90th Anniversary of the General Strike.

 Darren Guy reviews Mustang, the debut film by Turkish/French director and writer Deniz Gamze Ergüven.

 Colin Serjent reviews the play The Complete Deaths which was performed at the Playhouse Theatre and features all the on-stage deaths in Shakespeare’s works.

 John Owen reviews Phil Hayes exhibition of collages documenting the Liverpool music scene, which was held at Unit 51 on Jordan Street.

 Dogstar Rose reviews the exhibition of the links between Liverpool and the Silver Screen, Reel Stories: Liverpool & The Silver Screen, on at the Museum of Liverpool.